Facebook bans Trump through Biden inauguration, maybe longer

 — Twitter Safety (@TwitterSafety) January 7, 2021

-Grygiel said the platform’s decision to remove the video — and Twitter’s suspension — are too little, too late.

-“They’re creeping along towards firmer action,” Grygiel said, calling Trump “Exhibit A” for the need for greater regulation of social media.
-“Social media is complicit in this because he has repeatedly used social media to incite violence.
-It’s a culmination of years of propaganda and abuse of media by the president of the United States.”
+Twitter and Facebook both temporarily locked Trump’s accounts Wednesday, the most aggressive action either company has yet taken against the president, who more than a decade ago embraced the immediacy and scale of Twitter to rally loyalists, castigate enemies and spread false rumors.

+While some cheered the platforms’ actions, experts noted that the companies’ actions follow years of hemming and hawing on the dangerous misinformation and violent rhetoric Trump and his supporters have spread, contributing to Wednesday’s violence.

-Trump posted the video more than two hours after protesters entered the Capitol, interrupting lawmakers meeting in an extraordinary joint session to confirm the Electoral College results and President-elect Joe Biden’s victory.
+The flashpoint on Wednesday was a video Trump posted on Twitter more than two hours after protesters entered the Capitol, interrupting lawmakers meeting in an extraordinary joint session to confirm the Electoral College results and President-elect Joe Biden’s victory.

-So far, YouTube has not taken similar action to muzzle Trump, although it said it also removed Trump’s video.
-But that video remained available as of Wednesday afternoon.

-Guy Rosen, Facebook’s vice president of integrity, said on Twitter Wednesday that the video was removed because it “contributes to rather than diminishes the risk of ongoing violence.”

-Trump opened his video saying, “I know your pain.
-I know your hurt.
-But you have to go home now.”
+Republican lawmakers and previous administration officials had begged Trump to give a statement to his supporters to quell the violence.
+He posted his video as authorities struggled to take control of a chaotic situation at the Capitol that led to the evacuation of lawmakers and the death of four people.

-After repeating false claims about voter fraud affecting the election, Trump went on to say: “We can’t play into the hands of these people.
+While Trump told supporters that “you have to go home now,” he also repeated false claims about voter fraud affecting the election.
+He then added: “We can’t play into the hands of these people.
 We have to have peace.
 So go home.
 We love you.
 You’re very special.”

-Republican lawmakers and previous administration officials had begged Trump to give a statement to his supporters to quell the violence.
-He posted his video as authorities struggled to take control of a chaotic situation at the Capitol that led to the evacuation of lawmakers and the death of at least one person.

-Trump has harnessed social media — especially Twitter — as a potent tool for spreading misinformation about the election.
-Wednesday’s riot only increased calls to ban Trump from the platform.

-“The President has promoted sedition and incited violence,” Jonathan Greenblatt, chief executive officer of the Anti-Defamation League said in a statement.
-“More than anything, what is happening right now at the Capitol is a direct result of the fear and disinformation that has been spewed consistently from the Oval Office.”
+Twitter, Facebook and YouTube all said they removed the video Wednesday, citing its misinformation or dangerous rhetoric.

 In a statement Thursday morning, Trump said there would be an “orderly transition on January 20th” and acknowledged defeat in the election for the first time.
-His aides posted the statement on Twitter because his account remained suspended.
+His aides posted the statement on Twitter because the president’s account remained suspended.

+Monica Stephens, a professor at the University of Buffalo who studies social media, said it made sense for Facebook and Twitter to try lighter forms of curbing misinformation in the months leading up to the election.
+“They’re getting flack from both sides of the political aisle,” she said.

+Trump’s ardent supporters have flocked to Parler, GAB and other “free speech” social media sites that cater to conservative voices.
+Some were used Wednesday by the people who stormed the Capitol.

 Send questions/comments to the editors.